 9. Minimum concrete compressive strength at time of posttensioning.

 10. Stressing sequence for posttensioning tendons.

-11. For structures assigned to Seismic Design Category D, E or F, a statement if slab on grade is designed as a structural diaphragm (see Section 21.12.
-3.4 of ACI 318).
+11. For structures assigned to Seismic Design Category D, E or F, a statement if slab on grade is designed as a structural diaphragm.

-1901.5 Special inspection.
-The special inspection of concrete elements of buildings and structures and concreting operations shall be as required by Chapter 17.
+1901.6 Special inspections and tests.
+Special inspections and tests of concrete elements of buildings and structures and concreting operations shall be as required by Chapter 17.

 SPECIFICATIONS FOR TESTS AND MATERIALS